 When Charlotte and John retired to Sun City, Arizona golf became their passion.
 This was fairly new for Charlotte, and she embraced the challenge and played a decent game.
 It was a great way for her to connect with new friends and engage in their new community.
 Even in retirement her leadership efforts continued.
 She served on the 18-Hole Golf Board at Palmbrook Country Club in Sun City.

-She aged gracefully and was often the best dressed woman in the room, complete with her good jewelry.
+She aged gracefully and was often the best dressed woman in the room.
 She was also very social which kept her mind sharp and her wit keen.
 She managed to accomplish everything on her bucket list, along with her husband of 72 years before he passed.

 She was preceded in death by her husband, John (died April 14, 2017), parents Clarence and Blanche Smith, brothers Ralph and Richard Smith, sister Shirley Boughton, grandson Thomas B. Dougherty, and daughter-in-law Susan Moyer.

 She is survived by her children Thomas Moyer (Diane), Golden Valley; Mary Dougherty (Tom), Duluth; Katherine Bloom (Steve), Two Harbors; Paul Moyer, St. Paul; and Martha Wagoner (Bob), Scottsdale, Ariz.; plus 12 grandchildren, 16 great grandchildren with more on the way, her brother Phillip Smith (Gloria), Eden Prairie; and many nieces and nephews.

 Memorial donations can be made to the charity of your choice, or to one of the many that she supported: Solvay Hospice House, Junior League of Duluth, Duluth Symphony Orchestra, Essentia Health Foundation or Friends of the Duluth Public Library.